-California officer shot, killed after responding to accident
+California rookie officer fatally shot responding to crash

 DAVIS, Calif.
-(AP) — Authorities say a police officer who’d only been on the job a few weeks has died after being shot in northern California by a suspect who later died of a self-inflicted gunshot wound.
+(AP) — A 22-year-old police officer on the job only a few weeks was shot and killed by a suspect who opened fire as she was investigating a three-car crash, authorities in Northern California said.

+The suspect, who has not been identified, was later found dead inside a home with a self-inflicted gunshot wound following a short standoff with officers, the Davis Police Department said.
-Davis Police Department officials say 22-year-old Officer Natalie Corona was shot after responding to a traffic accident about 6:45 p.m.
-Thursday in the community west of Sacramento.
-Police said the shooting happened in the area of Fifth and C streets near downtown.

-Corona was rushed to UC Davis Medical Center in Sacramento, where she later died.
+Police said Officer Natalie Corona was shot after responding alone to a traffic accident shortly before 7 p.m.
+Thursday in the city west of Sacramento.
+Corona was taken to UC Davis Medical Center in Sacramento, where she later died.

-Following the shooting, police issued a citywide shelter in place order as officers searched for the suspect, who was later found in a house located near the shooting.

 Most Read Nation & World Stories